ZahidTerriquez/switching-to-linux/README.md

-# 🐧 How to Install Linux Ubuntu
+# 🐧 How to Install Ubuntu Linux (Beginner-Friendly Guide)

-A step-by-step guide to installing Ubuntu Linux on your computer.
+A complete, step-by-step guide to installing **Ubuntu Linux** — perfect for beginners switching from Windows or macOS.
+Includes downloads, tools, and post-install setup.

 ---

 ## 📝 Requirements

-- A USB drive (at least **5GB** of storage)
+- A USB drive (at least 5GB of storage)
 - A computer to install Ubuntu on
 - Internet access for downloads
 - Backup important files before starting!